couchbaselabs/Couchbase.Lite.Mapping/README.md

     Value2 = "Rocks!"
 };

-// Convert the object into a Couchbase MutableDocument var mutableDocument = testObject.ToMutableDocument();
+// Convert the object into a Couchbase.Lite MutableDocument var mutableDocument = testObject.ToMutableDocument();

-// Convert a Couchbase MutableDocument into an object (of a type speficied via generic) var newTestObject = mutableDocument.ToObject<TestObject>();
+// Convert a Couchbase.Lite MutableDocument into an object (of a type specified via generic) var newTestObject = mutableDocument.ToObject<TestObject>();
 ```